 We did events with the Minnesota Vikings, Minnesota Gophers, more with the St. Paul Saints, and others.
 One time, we got word a wife was about to deliver her baby.
-The Fairview Hospital network support team turned its network upside-down, we hooked that Polycom V500 to a TV, and her husband in Iraq was there when she delivered.
+The Fairview Hospital network support team turned its network upside-down, we hooked that Polycom V500 to a TV, and her husband in Iraq was beside her bed over video when she delivered.
 A nurse told us later, the husband was so into the birth, she had to turn to the TV and tell him to shut up.

 In 2008, Serving our Troops and I connected dozens of Minnesota National Guard families with loved ones in Kosovo.
 In May 2009, WCCO TV ran a story about my post 9/11 video conferencing efforts.
 A group putting together an event in Wisconsin called Tailgating with the Troops saw the story and contacted me.
 We connected 2500 Wisconsin National Guard families at an arena in Madison, Wisconsin in October.
 Play the video below in full screen.

 Since shortly after 9/11.
 Tee It Up for the Troops operates golf events to raise money to help military families.
 We connected families in both private meetings and large group settings for eleven years.
 Here is a page with links to a few highlights.
-In 2011, Fishing For Life approached me to do connections on top of a frozen lake for an event named Holes 4 Heroes.
-As of this writing, I still do them, although the focus is now on livestreaming instead of video meetings.
+In 2011, Fishing For Life approached me to do livestream connections on top of a frozen lake for an event named Holes 4 Heroes.
+As of this writing, I still do them.
 With every year, we push the technology envelope farther.
-Here is my Fishing for Live page with links to highlights over the years.
+Here is my Fishing for Life page with links to highlights over the years.